opendaylight/releng-builder/docs/jenkins.rst

           other than the project's repo root, the path to its directory relative to the project's repo root should be passed as {toxdir}.

-          The 2 template names verify-python & verify-tox are identical and are aliases to each other.
+          The 2 template names python-verify & tox-verify are identical and are aliases to each other.
 This allows the project to use the naming that is most reasonable for them.
         </td>